 This said not being enough, classically trained horses further need to understand and promptly respond to the lightest rider signals administered through the rider’s aids, which are, to a large extent, based on negative reinforcement (beware: negative reinforcement differs from punishment; learn more about learning theory).
 Rein aids are very light and the least important aids in classical dressage, where correctly trained horses will listen to the slightest signals given by the rider's weight, seat, and legs.

 The role of horses has changed in contemporary times and they are now predominantly used as leisure companions and for competitive purposes.
 Since the monetary value of horses is often linked to their training status and competitive success, certain modern training technologies, riding methods, and gadgets have been invented, which initially seem to speed up training processes, enabling horses to compete at higher competitive levels at an earlier age.
 Unfortunately, this may impact on equine health and may lead to horse wastage (i.e. slaughtering horses at an early age due to behavioural or physical problems).
 Hence, certain contemporary horse training methods could be termed abusive, for instance hyperflexion, which is still being practised by a large number of equestrians worldwide despite its negative impact on horse welfare.
-Riders as well as trainers could benefit from revisiting classical training principles and incorporating findings of equitation science in horse training guidelines to improve equine welfare over the long-term.
+Riders as well as trainers could benefit from revisiting classical training principles and, incorporating findings of equitation science in horse training guidelines, can further help improve equine welfare over the long-term.